 Legal and Policy Context

-The DOT's rule follows developments in Mid-America Milling Company v.
+The DOT's regulatory action follows developments in Mid-America Milling Company v.
 U.S. Department of Transportation, a case filed in 2023 in the U.S. District Court for the Eastern District of Kentucky.
 Mid-America Milling Company and Bagshaw Trucking, two contracting firms, challenged the DBE program's race- and gender-based presumptions, arguing they could not compete on equal footing with firms that qualified through those presumptions.
 The companies claimed the presumptions violated Fifth Amendment equal protection principles.

 What Changed: New Certification Requirements